 This list does not cover all possible symptoms.
 Please call

 your medical provider for any other symptoms that you are worried

 Call 911 or call ahead to your local emergency facility and tell the operator that you need care for someone who has or may have COVID-19.

-You can check your symptoms with the Coronavirus Symptom Checker from the Emory University School of Medicine.
+You can check your symptoms with the Coronavirus Self-Checker from the Centers for Disease Control and Prevention.